Privacy Hub

 1. HOW CAN YOU CONTACT US?

-Additionally, Equifax Ltd has a dedicated Data Protection Officer who can be contacted as follows:
+Equifax has a dedicated Data Protection Officer (DPO) who can be contacted by:

 2. HOW DO WE USE YOUR PERSONAL DATA?

-If you would like more information about what categories of personal data we use, where we obtain your data and more specifically how we process that data (and on what lawful basis), please see the further sections of this Notice or contact us using the contact details above.
+If you would like more information about what categories of personal data we use, where we obtain your data and more specifically how we process it (including our lawful basis), please read on or contact us using the contact details above.

 Summary of personal data use: